-Ajman Bank Announces Inclusion in FTSE Global Equity Index Series
+Ajman Bank Announces Inclusion In FTSE Global Equity Index Series

 Date

-Ajman Bank, a leading Sharia-compliant bank in the UAE, has announced the inclusion of its shares in the FTSE Global Equity Index Series as well as their availability on the eToro platform.
-This milestone underscores Ajman Bank’s growing presence in the global financial markets and provides enhanced visibility for investors worldwide.
+Ajman Bank, a leading Sharia-compliant bank in the UAE, has announced the inclusion of its shares in the FTSE Global Equity index Series as well as their availability on the eToro platform.

 This follows Ajman Bank's inclusion in the MSCI Global Index in March 2023, further solidifying the bank's presence in prestigious global equity indices.
 The FTSE Global Equity Index Series inclusion underscores Ajman Bank's solid performance and commitment to delivering value to its shareholders.
 It opens up opportunities for global institutional investors and enhances the bank's market positioning.
 Furthermore, Ajman Bank's presence on eToro, a renowned trading platform, expands access to retail and institutional investors, enabling them to participate in the bank's journey of growth and development.